rajeshwarpatlolla/ionic-timepicker/README.md

 ##Introduction:

-This is a time picker for Ionic Framework.
+This is a `ionic-timepicker` bower component which can be used with any Ionic framework's application.

 [View Demo](http://rajeshwarpatlolla.github.io/TimePickerForIonicFramework/demo/ "Demo")